On the Monodromy Invariant Hermitian Form for $A$-Hypergeometric Systems: Residues

 Using these residues we can now write a typical entry of the matrix $H_{\bm\rho}^{-1}$ in the proof of Theorem \ref{MB-Hermitian} as

-It would be tempting to prove that such an entry is independent of $\bm\rho$, and hence the corresponding cotriangulation $\mathcal{I}$, by using general properties of multidimensional residues.
+It would be tempting to prove that such an entry is independent of $\bm\rho$, and hence the correspon\-ding cotriangulation $\mathcal{I}$, by using general properties of multidimensional residues.
 Unfortunately we have been unable to do so.
-Instead we shall follow a local appoach where we show equality of these sums for neighbouring cotriangulations.
+Instead we shall follow a local approach where we show equality of these sums for neighbouring cotriangulations.
 In doing so we shall make use of residue calculus for one variable rational functions.